 As the table here and the chart below indicate, in 2020, the wait times are shorter than the national average by almost 2 months.
-The approval rate is however is 11.4% lower than the average.
+The approval rate is however is only slightly less than the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.

 Hearing Offices in Nebraska & The SSA Offices They Serve

 These are the “Office of Hearing Operations” offices in Nebraska.
 These offices are where hearings are scheduled and generally conducted.
 Each OHO office supports a number of regional Social Security Administration field offices.
 You are likely (but not guaranteed) to have your hearing scheduled with a Judge who works in the OHO office that supports the SSA field office nearest to you.

 Exec Center, Suite 500 1000 N 90th Street

 Omaha, Nebraska 68114